-Vermont designed Choices for Care (CFC), the state’s Medicaid long-term care program, to help older state residents that require moderate to high levels of care assistance.
-It helps them to remain living at home or in their communities, such as assisted living residences or adult family care homes.
+Vermont designed Choices for Care (CFC), the state’s Medicaid long-term care program, to help older state residents who require moderate to high levels of care assistance.
+The program helps them remain living at home or in their communities, such as assisted living residences or adult family care homes.
 However, via CFC, one can also choose to reside in a nursing home facility.

-While CFC does allow a program participant to choose to live in a nursing home facility, one of Choices For Care’s goals is to prevent nursing home placement.
+While CFC does allow a program participant to choose to live in a nursing home facility, one of Choices for Care’s goals is to prevent nursing home placement.
 Therefore, the services provided under this program are selected to increase the beneficiary’s ability to function independent of that environment.
 Each individual is approved for a specific suite of care and support services.
-These can include the following list.
+These can include the following list:

 The Choices for Care program operates within the Vermont Global Commitment to Health Waiver.
-One can find limited additional information about CFC, on Vermont’s Department of Disabilities, Aging and Independent Living (DAIL) website, and a brochure about the program can be downloaded here.
+One can find limited additional information about CFC on Vermont’s Department of Disabilities, Aging and Independent Living (DAIL) website, and a brochure about the program can be downloaded here.

 For additional information or to apply for CFC, contact the Department of Children and Family Services’ benefit hotline at 800-479-6151.
 One can also contact their local Area Agency on Aging (AAA) office for assistance.